FabriceSalvaire/wikijs-fork/README.md

 This repository contains a custom [Wiki.js](https://github.com/requarks/wiki) fork featuring some upgrades and modifications.

+Actually, Wiki.js V3 is a work in progress and a personal project of [Nicolas Giard](https://github.com/ngpixel).
+At the same time, the current version V2 was unfortunately mostly frozen as it is.
+It is a pity, because for example, it was faster to update Katex than to figure out why it was not rendering correctly.
+I know for a Wiki audience that a lot of peoples are begging for free supports...
+But it deserves Wiki.js to be maintained by a more collaborative effort.
+There is any doubt we can try to continue to maintain the V2.
+So why ?
+Is JS framework's API too unstable ?
+Do we need to restart from scratch due to the actual limitations ?
+Is there a funding problem ?

 > [!IMPORTANT]
 > **NOTICE THAT ANY SUPPORT IS PROVIDED**
 >